open-source-tabletop/cadence/core-rules/core-rules.md

 #### Objective Markers

 Objective Markers represent key points on the battlefield, such as resources to be collected, intel to be gathered, or zones to be controlled.
-An objective marker is typically a **40mm token** or appropriate miniature.
+An objective marker is typically a **40mm token** or an appropriate miniature of around that size.
 Objectives come in 3 basic types, each of which can **first be secured**, or controlled by a unit, and then **scored when they award points** according to a mission.
 Additional types may be specified by a game module.

-To secure an Objective Marker, a unit must use the "Secure" action when it is within **1 inch of the marker** and no enemy units are within 3 inches of it or the securing unit.
+To secure an objective marker, a unit must use the "Secure" action when it is within **1 inch of the marker** and no enemy units are within 3 inches of it or the securing unit.
 The unit must make a successful Secure Roll, rolling a d6 and scoring **3 or higher** to secure an objective.

 Objectives can be one of the following 3 types: